KohakuBlueleaf/LyCORIS/Change.md

 * New Module API
 * New Parametrize API
 * New Functional API
-* kohya-ss/sd-scripts as optional dependency
+* Remove optional deps from install_requires
 * Remove lot of redundant/deprecated modules
 * Better testing